Growth of Metals and Mining Industry in India - Infographic

 Opportunities

 * In January 2025, the Ministry of Steel has introduced the PLI Scheme 1.1 for specialty steel, covering five product categories, which aligns with the existing PLI Scheme.
 This initiative aims to encourage greater participation in response to industry requests for relaxation.
-The PLI Scheme 1.1 will be open for applications from January 6 to January 31, 2025, and will be implemented from FY26 to FY30.
+The PLI Scheme 1.1 was open for applications from January 6 to January 31, 2025, and will be implemented from FY26 to FY30.

 Policy